 Please note: Itinerary is subject to departure time, weather and ice conditions.
 Crossing length, route and time will vary.

 Crossing Length and Time

-The crossing distance can vary from 35 to 50 kilometres depending on the route we take, and involves crossing large, heavily crevassed glaciers and alpine passes.
+The crossing distance can vary from 35 to 50 kilometres depending on the route we take and involves crossing large, heavily crevassed glaciers and alpine passes.
 In good weather, the crossing could take only two days, but we allow three days in case of bad weather.

 Our guides have many years of climbing experience in our destinations and hold relevant mountain instruction and safety certifications.
-The guide will lead the group adhering to strict safety practices as well as explaining facts about the wildlife and other highlights as we come across them.
+The guide will lead the group adhering to strict safety practices as well as explain facts about the wildlife and other highlights as we come across them.
 We have one Alpine Crossing guide for every 4-6 crossers.
 You can view our Alpine Crossing guides' profiles here.